pluralsight/guides/published/big-data/understanding-the-four-pillars-of-big-data-analytics/article.md

 The following scenarios are possible, given the arrival of a fresh dataset:

-•	The new dataset is logically complete and insights can be generated directly from it.
+•	The new dataset is **logically** complete and insights can be generated **directly from it**.
 For example – a specific event we are watching for, such as “Panic button pressed” event in an adult monitoring system.

-•	The new dataset is logically complete and insights can be generated about it, when related to a context.
+•	The new dataset is **logically complete** and insights can be generated about it, when **related to a context**.
 For example – An “Add to cart” event, on an online shopping site, when no “Payment” event happened within five minutes.

-•	The new dataset is a part of a logical dataset, which wasn’t yet composed.
+•	The new dataset is a **part of a logical dataset**, which wasn’t yet composed.
 An example here could be that we’ve received a part of a satellite image, but would like to analyze it only once all the image parts are available.

-•	The new dataset is a part of a logical dataset and insights can be generated about it, when related to a context.
+•	The new dataset is a **part of a logical dataset** and insights can be generated about it, when **related to a context**.

 A common example here is a video clip, which comprises of multiple frames with multiple packets per frame.

-The role of the computation layer is to provide you with the tools to do just that – contextualize and complement any given dataset so that we can answer analytical questions.
+The role of the computation layer is to provide you with the tools to do just that – **contextualize and complement any given dataset** so that we can answer analytical questions.

-Let’s consider the following situation:
+Let’s consider the following diagram:

 ![Computation Process](https://raw.githubusercontent.com/pluralsight/guides/master/images/bd1b0671-86e0-4a3d-8b6d-47270e4efdc5.png)